TMJD: Temporomandibular Joint Disease

 naturally.
 This eliminates the pain and stops the progressive destruction of the joint capsule.
-If you have suffered for years with jaw pain, Dr. Galloway and Dr. Austin can help.
+If you have suffered for years with jaw pain, Dr. Galloway and Dr. Song can help.
 They have treated many chronic pain sufferers, successfully eliminating or drastically improving their level